Baltimore, Chesapeake and Atlantic Railway: Baltimore and Eastern Railroad Company (1923–1982)

 Into the 1930s the Baltimore and Eastern Railroad operated passenger service from Ocean City, to Easton stopping in Berlin, Hurlock and at Salisbury's Union Station among others.
 It also ran trains along a branch line from Salisbury to Delmar, Delaware and on the old Queen Anne's line between Queenstown and Love Point, a town on the eastern shore of the Chesapeake Bay.
 In 1932 cross peninsula travel was stopped when the Nanticoke trestle at Vienna was closed and then service to Ocean City ended the next year when the Sinepuxent Bay bridge was damaged in a storm.

 By 1938 they had terminated passenger service.
 The railroad abandoned sections of line throughout the 1950's-1980's.

-Parts of the railroad survived as part of Penn Central up through the Penn Central bankruptcy and ConRail merger but it was omitted from the system plan for Conrail.
+Parts of the railroad survived as part of Penn Central up through its bankruptcy and merger into Conrail, but it was omitted from the system plan for Conrail.

 Maryland Department of Transportation (1982– )

 In 1982, the State of Maryland purchased segments of the what had been the Baltimore Chesapeake and Atlantic railway from the bankrupt Penn Central and transferred them for use by the Maryland Department of Transportation.
 For some time afterward, the section from Hurlock and Preston was operated by the Maryland and Delaware Railroad but it stopped service by 2008.

 From 1977 to 1988 a tourist railroad ran from Berlin to Ocean City.
 It used a small diesel engine and cars that are now part of the Wilmington and Western tourist railroad in upper Delaware.

 The sections of rail west of Preston and between Vienna and Hebron have been abandoned and not railbanked.

 The remaining right of way has several owners.
 Between Preston and Hurlock, it is owned by MDOT, as is the section between Hebron and Salisbury.
 Between Hurlock and Vienna the right-of-way is owned by Delmarva Power and Lighting.
-And the eastern section from Salisbury to Ocean city is owned by Norfolk Southern.
+The eastern section from Salisbury to Ocean City is owned by Norfolk Southern.